Are Low Frequency Sounds More Safe for Hearing?

 Low frequency noise exposure not only causes damage to our hearing but also to other factors beyond hearing loss, such as “sleep disorders, discomfort, sensitivity to and irritability from noise, annoyance, hearing loss, and cardiovascular diseases,” Portuguese researchers noted.
 Their paper, “Low Frequency Noise and Its Main Effects on Human Health—A Review of the Literature Between 2016 and 2019, was published in the journal Applied Sciences in July 2020.

 The awareness and research focus that high frequency noise receives is sadly missing for low frequency noise.
-Many people with low frequency hearing loss due to noise exposure are not diagnosed due to a lack of sensitivity in detecting low frequency noise-induced hearing loss, as reported in the 2024 Trends in Hearing paper “Sensitivity of Methods for Diagnosing Noise-Induced Hearing Loss in Cases of Exposures Including Intense Low Frequency Noise.”
+Many people with low frequency hearing loss due to noise exposure are not diagnosed due to a lack of sensitivity in detecting low frequency noise-induced hearing loss, as reported in the 2024 Trends in Hearing paper, “Sensitivity of Methods for Diagnosing Noise-Induced Hearing Loss in Cases of Exposures Including Intense Low Frequency Noise.”

 Our information is based on evidence-based research studies and scholarly articles that support the adverse effects of both intense and chronic high and low frequency noises on our hearing.

-As hearing damage from both high and low frequencies is permanent but preventable, we advise our community to prioritize a “better safe than sorry” approach by practicing safe listening: lower the volume, use ear protection, take quiet breaks, and limit exposures to loud sounds of any frequency.
+As hearing damage from both high and low frequencies is permanent but preventable, we advise our community to prioritize a “better safe than sorry” approach by practicing safe listening: lower the volume, use ear protection, take quiet breaks, and limit exposure to loud sounds of any frequency.

 Based in New Jersey, Rohima Badri, Ph.D., is an adviser for Hearing Health Foundation’s Keep Listening prevention campaign.
 She has written about instilling healthy hearing habits at home, raising awareness about noise-induced hearing loss, and taking steps to create a culture shift in young people around protecting hearing.